EngineHub/WorldEditDocs/source/commands.rst

 .. csv-table::
     :widths: 8, 15

+    //deform,
-    //deform,"Deforms a selected region with an expression" Permissions,"worldedit.region.deform"
+    Description,"Deforms a selected region with an expression" Permissions,"worldedit.region.deform"
     Usage,"//deform [-or] <expression...>"
        <expression...>,"The expression to use"